 Bailey’s Wife (the Mother) Quotes in A Good Man is Hard to Find

 The A Good Man is Hard to Find quotes below are all either spoken by Bailey’s Wife (the Mother) or refer to Bailey’s Wife (the Mother).
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Farrar, Strauss and Giroux edition of A Good Man is Hard to Find published in 1971.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Farrar, Strauss and Giroux edition of A Good Man is Hard to Find published in 1971.).

 A Good Man is Hard to Find Quotes

 “You all ought to take them somewhere else for a change so they would see different parts of the world and be broad.
 They never have been to East Tennessee.”